rdlauer/articles/blues/rpibattery/battery-blog.md

 **Power Saved?
 Approximately 10mA.**

-Now we are digging into the nitty gritty!

 We can disable the on-board LEDs on the Pi by again editing the `/boot/config.txt` file, adding the following, and rebooting:

 ```